fabiand/instanceTypes/instanceTypes.md

 This is the documentation for the instance types defined in [instanceTypes.yaml](instanceTypes.yaml).

 > **Note**
->  The instance types are provided by OpenShift by default, if not, then they can be easily build and
+> These instance types are provided by OpenShift by default, if not, then they can be easily build and
 > installed by running:
 >
 > ```